Changi Village: Pre-independence

 Changi Village has its early beginnings as a kampong village.
 The place was first redeveloped by the British as a summer house and a getaway location from the city centre of Singapore, in the 1890s, and was prized for its tranquillity and remoteness.
 The existence of the resorts there today still bear testament to the original redevelopments there.
 Starting from the 1920s, the British started building up Changi as tension across Asia and Europe started to build in anticipation for war.
 The infamous old Changi Hospital was also built there as a result.

 During World War II, the place saw mass mobilisation of Allied troops in anticipation of the possible landing and invasion by the Imperial Japanese troops who landed on the nearby Pulau Ubin.
 However the manoeuvre by the Japanese was a bluff that drew vital Allied troops from the West of Singapore that eventually was the landing site of the Japanese troops.
 The area as part of the greater Changi defence also saw action of 3 giant artillery guns, also known as the Johore battery, used in the defence of Singapore.
 Their use and effectiveness in the defence of Singapore has often been controversial.
-The Sook Ching massacre took place throughout the war at the neighbouring Changi Beach Park.
+The neighbouring Changi Beach Park was one of the site of the Sook Ching massacre during the Japanese occupation.
 After the war, the British rebuilt the area to become both a resort and an accommodation for ANZUK soldiers and their families as they continued to maintain military facilities in the nearby Changi Camp.

+HDB town

+After the British forces left the area in 1972, businesses in Changi Village had been poor.
+The following year, plans were announced to redevelop the village.
+Many shophouses were replaced with low-rise flats, the first batch of which were completed by the end of 1975.

-In the 1970s, after the independence of Singapore, the land around Changi was redeveloped for the construction of the Changi Airport.
-The HDB started building low-rise flats at Changi Village after the land clearance.
-Changi Village was then spruced up and amenities like the bus terminal were built.
-In 1997 the operations of the old Changi Hospital was moved to the new Changi General Hospital at Simei.
+In 1997, operations at the old Changi Hospital were moved to the new Changi General Hospital at Simei.